gislite/webgis-pub/webgis-src/pt02_mapserver/ch05_MapServer-WMS/sec03_getmap/section.rst

    msWMSDispatch(): WMS server error.
 WMS request not enabled.
 Check wms/ows_enable_request settings.
    </ServiceException></ServiceExceptionReport>

+..
 Click to view

-Projection is not set up
+Projection for WMS
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Note that to use ``GetMap``, the projection must be set.
-If it is not
+Note that to use ``GetMap`` request , the projection must be set.
-set, the access will appear:
+If it is not set, the access will appear:
 ::

    <ServiceExceptionReport version="1.3.0" xsi:schemaLocation="http://www.opengis.net/ogc http://schemas.opengis.net/wms/1.3.0/exceptions_1_3_0.xsd"><ServiceException code="InvalidCRS">